+When we set out on this journey in 2015, Rio Seco Vineyard & Winery was the first place we called home.
+Before leaving the Central Coast for the Sierra Nevada, we decided to spend a few nights camping on our favorite vineyard in Paso Robles.
 Tom and Carol Hinkle started Rio Seco in the 90s to pursue their dream of making wine.
 Before the transformation, the 64 acre vineyard was the movie set for 80s action packed car chase thriller The Junkman.
 Now, the small family run vineyard is known for its wines, spectacular views and hospitality.
-Their motto is, “Come as a friend, leave as family” and it rings true.
+Their motto is, “Come as a friend, leave as family”.

-We highly recommend a visit to Rio Seco and the best part is you don’t need a RV to experience this charming vineyard.
+The tasting room at Rio Seco is dog friendly, which means Leo got to join us on our afternoon wine tasting.
+If you’re going to Paso Robles for wine tasting, definitely stop in at Rio Seco.
+The best part is, you don’t need an RV to experience this charming vineyard.
 There is a guest house with 4 rooms, each with a separate entrance and bathroom.
-The best part, you can pay for your stay in wine purchases.
-Can’t beat that, especially since they have many great wines!
+Did I mention you can pay for your stay in wine purchases?
+Can’t beat that, especially since they have many great wines to choose from!

 We were able to stay at the vineyard in our RV with our Harvest Hosts Membership.
 Members have access vineyards, farms, museum and more.
 Read our Harvest Hosts Review.
 Use our referral link to receive a discount.

 4 thoughts on “Vineyard Camping Paso Robles, CA – Rio Seco Vineyard & Winery”

 We love Harvest Hosts…we stayed at Falkner Winery outside Temecula CA & Arcane Cellars near Salem OR..both magical experiences!